Alan-Cha/iter8-blog/custom-metric.md

   jqExpression: .data.result[0].value[1] | tonumber
 ```

-`url` is HTTP endpoint of the database that we want Iter8 to send queries to.
-In this case, this should be the endpoint of the Prometheus service that is installed using Istio's [Prometheus add-on](https://istio.io/latest/docs/ops/integrations/prometheus/).
-With the default installation of the add-on, the Prometheus service will be under the `istio-system` namespace and be accessible on port `9090`.
-Therefore, we have also configured a default value of `http://prometheus.istio-system:9090/api/v1/query`.
+`url` is the **HTTP endpoint** of the metrics provider that we want Iter8 to send queries to.
+In this case, this should be Prometheus database endpoint.
+With the default installation of the [Prometheus add-on](https://istio.io/latest/docs/ops/integrations/prometheus/), the Prometheus service will be under the `istio-system` namespace and be accessible on port `9090`.
+Therefore, we have also configured a default value.

-`provider` is a name for the metrics **provider**, the source of the data.
+`provider` is a **name** for the metrics provider, the source of the data.
 The provider name should match the name of the custom metrics file and is used to identify the file and generate names for some other files.
 For example, this custom metrics template `istio-prom.tpl` will generate a custom metrics YAML `istio-prom.yaml` when the experiment is launched.

-`method` is the HTTP method that that should be used for the query.
+`method` is the **HTTP method** that that should be used for the query.
 Prometheus allows the user to query using both `GET` and `POST` ([source](https://prometheus.io/docs/prometheus/latest/querying/api/)) so we have selected to use `GET`.

-`metrics` is a set of individual queries and jq expressions for each metric.
+`metrics` is a set of individual **queries** and **jq expressions** for each metric.
 In this tutorial, we will only describe one metric, `request-count` but you can add as many metrics as needed.

-`metrics[0].name` is the name of the metric.
+`metrics[0].name` is the **name** of the metric.
 In this case, it is `request-count`.

 `metrics[0].type` is the [type](https://prometheus.io/docs/concepts/metric_types/) of the metric.
 The type should either be `counter` or `gauge`.

-`metrics[0].description` is a description of the metric. `request-count` should be the number of requests sent to the destination service.
+`metrics[0].description` is a **description** of the metric. `request-count` should be the number of requests sent to the destination service.

-`metrics[0].params` is the set of HTTP parameters that should be sent with the query.
+`metrics[0].params` is the set of **HTTP parameters** that should be sent with the query.
 Prometheus requires one query parameter, `query`, which we have defined ([source](https://prometheus.io/docs/prometheus/latest/querying/api/#expression-queries)).
 Prometheus can also use `time` and `timeout` query parameters but they are optional, so we did not define them.

 `metrics[0].params[0].name` is the name of the HTTP parameter, in this case `query`.